 Technology Valuation Course Instructors

-led Boston University’s Office of Technology Transfer.
+Ashley Stevens led Boston University’s Office of Technology Transfer for 15 years.
 He then became Special Assistant to the Vice President for Research for two years before retiring from full time employment at BU.
 For ten years he was a Lecturer in the Strategy and Innovation Department in Boston University’s Questrom School of Business, where he taught two graduate-level, inter-disciplinary courses on Technology Commercialization.
-Before joining Boston University he was Director of the Office of Technology Transfer at the Dana-Farber Cancer Institute, a teaching affiliate of the Harvard Medical School.
-Dr. Stevens holds a Master of Arts and a Doctor of Philosophy in Physical Chemistry from Oxford University.
+Before joining Boston University, he was Director of the Office of Technology Transfer at the Dana-Farber Cancer Institute, a teaching affiliate of the Harvard Medical School.
+During his tenure at Boston University, the Office of Technology Development spun out over 50 companies based on the University’s research, a number of which raised substantial amounts of capital, and the University’s licensing income climbed steadily.
+Prior to entering the technology transfer profession, Dr. Stevens worked in the biotechnology industry for nearly ten years.
+He was the recipient of the Bayh-Dole Award at the Association of University Technology Managers (AUTM) 2007 Annual Meeting and became President of AUTM in March 2010.
+He is also active in the Licensing Executives Society.
+Dr. Stevens holds a Bachelor of Arts in Natural Sciences, a Master of Arts and a Doctor of Philosophy in Physical Chemistry from Oxford University.
 He is a Certified Licensing Professional and a Registered Technology Transfer Professional.